jacob-pro/astro-tablets/documents/src/methodology.md

 ### Constellations

-Where the tablets describe a body as being within or behind/ahead of a constellation, I will approximate that position by drawing an appropriate radius around a star within that constellation.
+Where the tablets describe a body as being within a constellation, I will approximate that position by drawing an appropriate radius around a star within that constellation.

 Pisces: Centre: 58 Piscium, Radius: 50°